fsereno/portfolio/README.md

 - Then run this command to build applications based on the config.json file.
 - New applications are built based on the app_master template application.
 - If all applications already exist, nothing will be overwritten.
 ---

+## Code Examples

+#### app/C#/eventsAndDelegates.cs

+##### Example of Events and Delegates in C#
+- Shows how to define an Event.
+- How to define a Publisher.
+- How to define an Event Handler.
+- How to Subscribe to an Event.
+- Also shows understanding of Event Driven Services and understanding of loosley coupled SOA (Service Orientated Architecture)
+---

 ## License